 "Adopting a social scientific approach to the analysis of the international event industry, specialist subjects include international event strategy analysis and development, critical issues surrounding risk in modern societies, event project management and international event marketing, sponsorship and fundraising.
 Conceptual analysis is applied through use of a variety of case studies from mega sport and cultural events to more localised cultural, business or charity events."

-‘Events Management’ is a multimillion euro industry and, in the case of large organizations, often forms part of a company’s marketing strategy.
+Event Management is a multimillion euro industry and, in the case of large organisations, often forms part of a company’s marketing strategy.
 It is foreseen that the increased nature of global business will make the demand for events even higher.
 Though technology shrank the world, face-to-face meetings as a way of networking are still highly valued.

-In-depth theoretical and practical knowledge as offered by the Master of Science in International Event Management, will make your application for a job stand out.
+In-depth theoretical and practical knowledge as offered by the Master of Business Management specialised in Events, will make your application for a job stand out.

-Events can be roughly categorized in the following ways:
+Events can be roughly categorised in the following ways:

 • Leisure: This includes big sport events like the FIFA World Football Cup, festivals like the Glastonbury Music Festival in the UK, or fashion shows in Tokyo or Paris.

-• Personal: Planning personal events like weddings and anniversaries in a highly organized way and not just ad hoc have become common place.
+• Personal: Planning personal events like weddings and anniversaries in a highly organised way and not just ad hoc have become commonplace.

-• Organizational: This includes small business events like a breakfast meeting to huge conferences attended by thousands of delegates.
+• Organisational: This includes small business events from a breakfast meeting to huge conferences attended by thousands of delegates.
 Also falling under this category would be fundraisers, NGO and public sector events.

 • Cultural: This would include celebrations around heritage like the Bastille festivities in France and traditional ceremonies.

-The Master of Business Management specialised in International Event Management is aimed at a range of students and practitioners from different backgrounds.
+The Master of Business Management specialised in Events is aimed at a range of students and practitioners from different backgrounds.
 Although the programme will be suited to business professionals from a broad range of business administration fields, in all sectors and branches, it has been specifically designed for those who wish to pursue senior management positions within the events industry or as preparation for further study in the field, such as a PhD in the field of events, or in the hospitality management, tourism management or other service sector management areas.
-WUP was asked to look at specific careers in the events industry for graduates of this Master programme, and found career areas including:
+Wittenborg was asked to look at specific careers in the events industry for graduates of this master's programme, and found career areas including:

-Project manager of international festival or event: In an increasingly globalized world international events like the Olympic Games, conferences and festivals draw thousands of attendees.
-As manager you have final control and responsibility for everything from finance to operations and logistics - overseeing location, marketing, transport and accommodation.
+Project manager of international festival or event: In an increasingly globalised world, international events like the Olympic Games, conferences and festivals draw thousands of attendees.
+As manager, you have final control and responsibility for everything from finance to operations and logistics - overseeing location, marketing, transport and accommodation.

-Consultant for a service organization: Many organizations in the public and private sector lacks managerial capacity and make use of external consultants in analyzing markets, guiding development or devising strategies to optimize the benefits of an event and ensure a broad database of suppliers and contractors.
+Consultant for a service organisation: Many organisations in the public and private sector lack managerial capacity and make use of external consultants in analysing markets, guiding development or devising strategies to optimise the benefits of an event and ensure a broad database of suppliers and contractors.
 You can either work as an independent consultant or as part of a big consultancy firm.

 Entrepreneur: As owner of an events company, your goal is to make every event - whether a small breakfast meeting or an international fashion show - a success.
-A good reputation is everything in this business, if you want to make your company a success.
-Having in-depth knowledge of the industry, as provided by a master degree, will give you an edge over your competitors.
+A good reputation is everything in this business if you want to make your company a success.
+Having in-depth knowledge of the industry, as provided by a master's degree, will give you an edge over your competitors.

-Graduating from a highly international institute such as Wittenborg University, that places high emphasis on a combination of academic research and company and professional exposure means that the career prospects of graduates from the Master of Business Management, specialised in Human Resource Management are multiple and global.
+Graduating from a highly international institute such as Wittenborg, that places high emphasis on a combination of academic research and company and professional exposure means that the career prospects of graduates from the Master of Business Management specialised in Events are multiple and global.